 Who does ransomware affect?

 According to NTT Security's 2017 Global Threat Intelligence Report, 28% of ransomware attacks targeted businesses and professional service firms over the last year.
-19% of attacks targeted government and public sector employees, with healthcare service providers accounting for 15% of ransomware attacks.
+Nineteen percent of attacks targeted government and public sector employees, with healthcare service providers accounting for 15% of ransomware attacks.
 Enterprises are particularly appealing targets for these malware attacks.
 While larger organizations have deeper pockets to pick from, they are more likely to have robust IT operations with recent backups to mitigate any damage and avoid ransom payment.

 Ransomware attacks are generally quite successful for cybercriminals, as victims often pay the ransom.
 Specifically targeted attacks may result in increasingly higher ransom demands, as malicious attackers become more brazen in their attempts to extort money from victims.

 - Ransomware: These four industries are the most frequently attacked (ZDNet)